Patient experience with LASIK can vary extensively based on laser centers, equipment, and surgeons.

 Surprisingly, some surgeons still use a blade for flap creation.
 Flaps created this way are typically much thicker than those created with a femtosecond laser, resulting in a lower margin of safety against ectasia (progressive thinning of the cornea that might end up requiring a corneal transplant) as well as greater problems with postoperative dryness.

 For some reason, many people think that LASIK is performed entirely by the laser with little or no surgeon input.
 While the lasers are extremely important, surgeon control cannot be underestimated.
 In large part, positioning and centering the lasers are performed manually.
 Lifting and, most importantly, repositioning of the flap is entirely manual.
 This is extremely important, as malpositioned flaps lead to striae (a wrinkle or fold in the cornea) that can severely affect post-operative vision.
-Surgical skill is even more important in the case of enhancement since epithelial ingrowth under the flap is more likely with enhancements.
+Surgical skill is even more important since epithelial ingrowth under the flap is more likely with enhancements.
 Precise flap manipulation decreases that risk.
 Furthermore, when ingrowth or other complications do occur, proper surgical management is crucial.

 Choosing your LASIK center.